 “Iron deficiency is a major problem in women,” Stevens said.
 “Dieting to excess can show up as hair loss, and I have seen situations where women have dieted so severely to get into their wedding dresses that it has resulted in them losing their hair.”
-Stevens adds that hair loss can also be emotionally stimulated.
+Stevens adds that excessive shedding can also be emotionally stimulated.

 “Being emotionally drained can show in your hair,” he said.
 “And in the case of anorexia, hair loss is one of the first symptoms.
 Your body doesn’t know that it’s going to get better and starts shutting down.
 It will try to hang on to life and as hair generation needs to be fed and fuelled, if the body is emaciated, it will cut off the functions that it deems expendable just to keep going.”

-“The dramatic hormonal changes after birth can result in telogen effluvium,” Dr. Dimitrova said.
-“Up to 25 percent of hair can be lost which is quite significant.”
+“The dramatic hormonal changes after birth can result in post-partum hair loss which is a form of telogen effluvium,” Dr. Dimitrova said.
+“Up to 25 per cent of hair can be lost which is quite significant.”
 Although, she says hair growth should return to normal between six and 12 months.